Inflect logo

 FactorRating / DataNotes

-Power Cost≈ $0.03/kWh – as of September 2025Extremely competitive pricing makes it ideal for power-intensive deployments.
+Power Cost≈ $0.03/kWh – as of September 2025Extremely competitive pricing driven by large-scale power purchase agreements in the UAE.

-Disaster RiskLow (2.1/10) – as of September 2025Minimal exposure to significant natural hazards due to its inland location.
+Disaster RiskLow (2.1/10) – as of September 2025Very low exposure to most natural hazards due to its sheltered inland location.

-Sales Tax5% VAT – as of September 2025A low Value Added Tax applies to goods and services.
+Sales Tax5% VAT – as of September 2025A standard Value Added Tax applies to goods and services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Al Ain, as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated, low-latency network links to facilities in Dubai and Abu Dhabi.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Al Ain as of September 2025.
+Organizations connect to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via dedicated circuits to nearby data center hubs in Dubai.

 Power Analysis